-From snacks to sweaters, these 10 items are must-haves for summertime vegan travelers.
+From snacks to sweaters, these 10 items are must-haves for vegan travelers.

-With many of us going on vacation this summer, travel becomes a necessary (and oftentimes excruciating) experience.
+With many of us going on vacation this time of year, travel becomes a necessary (and oftentimes excruciating) experience.
 Survive traffic jams, delays, and cramped airplane cabins by being prepared with our 10 travel essentials.
 We can’t promise you’ll reach your destination on time, but at least you’ll get there (mostly) sane.

 1. Planner and pen (for efficient brainstorming, of course).
 You never know when inspiration will strike!
 Will the woman sitting next to you, painting her nails and making most of the plane smell like paint thinner and annoyance, cause the inspiration for a magazine feature on vegan nail polish?
 Why yes, yes it would.
 (We speak from personal experience.)

 2. Music.
-Since music is one of the 10 ways to improve your mood instantly, an iPod and some good earphones (we suggest Sennheiser and Bose for the noise-cancelling kind) are a must.
-VN staffers are currently listening to Bon Iver, The Joy Formidable, and Nikki Minaj.
+Since music is one of the 10 ways to improve your mood instantly, an iPod and some good earphones (we suggest Sennheiser and Bose for the noise-canceling kind) are a must.
+VN staffers are currently listening to veg artists such as Moby, Miley Cyrus, and Waka Flocka Flame.

 3. Travel-sized games.
 What better way to pass the time on a road trip than with games?
 No, we’re not talking about “I Spy” or the license plate game, we’re talking travel Scrabble, Boggle, and more.
 There’s even a travel edition of VN lunch favorite Apples to Apples.
 Watch out for those potholes!

 4. Magazines.
 Long flights and train rides are a perfect time to catch up on the latest magazines—it’s almost too easy to grab a bunch and go.
 Some of the titles we love to peruse during layovers include New York Magazine, GQ, Esquire, O!
 The Oprah Magazine, and Women’s Health.
-Might we suggest the VegNews July+August issue as well?
+Might we suggest the VegNews March+April Issue as well?